Skip to Content

 Mini Hash Brown Casserole

-This hash browns are cute because they’re served in individual ramekins.
+This hash brown casserole is cute because it’s served in individual ramekins.
 So, if you’re having a small Thanksgiving, these will be perfect.
 If you’re having a lot of guests, you can just make this in a casserole pan instead.

 A spoonful of Mushroom Casserole above the casserole pan.

-What casserole pan do I need for side dish casseroles?
+What size casserole dish do I need for side dishes?

 If you use a smaller casserole pan, they’ll understand it’s just a side and scoop out an appropriate portion.